 So one day, I took out my artwork, poetry and songs, all hidden away in cupboards, laid it on the table and said to God, ‘Here you are; use it and me however you want,’ or something along those lines.

 And so it began.
 It was terrifying.
 But slowly I began to share with friends, get my ‘doodles’ printed and framed, organise and type up my poetry.
 Approach shops and visit art galleries.
 Attend a poetry evening launch at the local Dulwich Bookshop.
 I started life drawing classes at the local Portico Gallery, did a business course, started meeting up with a mentor.
 And then I started hiring a pitch at a local Art fair selling my cards and prints.
 So much to learn.
 Not just sources, paper size etc but personally: being frustrated and disheartened when no one bought anything.
 But slowly I grew in confidence, experience and knowledge.
 And my artwork started getting bigger.

-Four years later, (Sept 2016) I’ve sold hundreds of cards, framed prints and limited editions as well as running outreach events using my art.
-I’ve just published an anthology of my poetry, will be doing a poetry evening in October, am about to take part in two exhibitions in London and have begun recording again.
-I’ve used my songs, my art and photography, my poetry to encourage, to challenge and inspire people at art evenings and meetings as well as via social media -
+Nearly 6 years later, (April 2018) I’ve sold hundreds of cards, framed prints and limited editions as well as running outreach events using my art.
+I’ve published an anthology of my poetry, have run poetry evenings, have taken part in many exhibitions in London and elsewhere and have begun recording again.
+I run art and music therapy sessions with people with learning disabilities and have used my songs, art and poetry to encourage, challenge and inspire people at art evenings, meetings and on social media -

 If you’d like to carry on walking with me in the journey that is AnthonyHodgsonArt then follow me on Facebook at https://facebook.com/anthony.p.hodgson

 If you’d like to read a bit about where I come from…